unomena/restlet-sites/modules/com.restlet/learn/guide/2.3/extensions/swagger.md

 Customization
 =============

-If you want to add information to your Swagger definition, to get them from files or any other customization, you can easily change the behavior of the Restlet providing the definition in the SwaggerApplication class by overriding the method _getwaggerSpecificationRestlet()_.
-Here is how to proceed, for this example, we will get the Swagger definition from files:
+If you want to display a definition edited manually, the SwaggerApplication can get it directly from files.
+To do that, you just have to override the method _getSwaggerSpecificationRestlet()_ of class SwaggerApplication and make it return a custom Restlet.

+See sample implementation below:

 ```java